frimtec/hass-compal-wifi/README.md

 ![Icon](images/icon-readme.png) ![WiFi switches!](images/compal-wifi.png)

 Home Assistant component to switch WiFi of the modem Compal CH7465LG on or off.
 The component is tested with the modem firmware version ```CH7465LG-NCIP-6.15.28-4p8-NOSH```.

+This component is not official, developed, supported or endorsed by Compal.

 ## Installation